About the Libraries

 - Member and Past-Chair of the Western Regional Trust Executive Committee

-- Member of the Rosemont Shared Print Alliance Executive Committee
+- Chair of the Rosemont Shared Print Alliance Executive Committee

 - Member of the Colorado OER Council